AlejandroFelicito/matplotlib-challenge/README.md

 * The correlation coefficient and linear regression model are calculated for mouse weight and average tumor volume for the Capomulin regimen.
 (10 points)

 ## Credits
-Received comments and guidance from Learning Assistant
+* Received comments and guidance from Instructor, Teaching Assistant
+* Used stackoverflow and module documentation for specific details